benlk/umbrella-boilerplate/docs/README.md

 	- `.gitignore` - see comment at bottom of file; you need to add the child theme's directory name here

 9. Prepare to commit: use `git add` to add the child theme and any other files.
+	- Note that the child theme is not a submodule in this setup - we are incorporating the files directly into the theme.
+If you don't see individual files within the child theme from the umbrella repository when you're running `git add`, something has gone wrong.

 10. Commit: `git commit`